Karanraj06/riscv-32i-simulator/pipeline_webapp/README.md

 # RISCV-32I-Simulator

-Flask App for executing machine code with single cycle processor design
+FastAPI and React project for executing machine code with pipeline execution

-Uses Tailwind CSS

-The Flask app is already deployed and active at the following URL: http://karanraj.pythonanywhere.com/

 ## Prerequisites